 Come Over and Help is supporting several children’s homes in central and western Romania: Kajantho Maria Children’s Home in Alesd, Casa Emanuel Children’s Home in Criscior, and Emaus House in Targu Mures.
 The children are brought to these homes as actual or social orphans (meaning their parent(s) are unable or unwilling to care for them).
 At these homes, the children receive love and care and the gospel message which they would otherwise not receive.
 They also attend church and become part of that community.
-Some of the children receive support through the COAH Child Sponsorship Program.
+Most of the children receive support through the COAH Child Sponsorship Program.

 Evangelism, Outreach and Humanitarian Aid:

-Christian Endeavour (CE):
+Christian Endeavor Mission (CE):

-- 10 different Bible study groups targeting different ages and profiles
+10 different Bible study groups targeting different ages and profiles

-- Support group for people struggling with alcohol, drug and gambling addictions
+Support group for people struggling with alcohol, drug and gambling addictions

-- Easter and Christmas evangelism program
+Easter and Christmas evangelism program

-- Community meetings for parents, poor families
+Community meetings for parents, at-risk families

-- Handicap care – support group
+Handicap care – support group

-- Christian literature for churches and hospital and prison distribution
+Christian literature for churches and hospital and prison distribution

-- Thrift store – fundraising and building relationships and community connections
+Thrift store – fundraising and building relationships and community connections